zetabase/zbpy/README.md

 ```

 ## Inserting data

-To insert a pandas dataframe into an existing table use the put_dataframe() method.
-To differentiate between different dataframes within a single table use the df_key parameter.
-Because uuids are used as subkeys for rows of a dataframe when entered into Zetabase, dataframes can be appended to one another by simply using the same df_key within a table.
+To insert a Pandas dataframe into an existing table, use the `put_dataframe()` method.
+Each row of the dataframe will be inserted as its own object, the collection of which is identified by a key: the `df_key` parameter.
+Dataframes can be appended to one another by simply storing a new dataframe using the same `df_key` on the same table as an existing dataframe.

 ```python
 client.put_dataframe('TABLE ID', YOUR DATAFRAME, 'YOUR DF KEY')
 ```
-To insert individual pieces of data use the put_data() method and to insert multiple pieces of data at a time use the put_multi() method.
-#### **IMPORTANT**: For optimal speed use jwt instead of ecdsa when using multiput.

 ```python
 client.put_data('TABLE ID', 'DATA KEY', DATA AS BYTES) client.put_multi('TABLE ID', ['KEY 1', 'KEY 2', 'KEY 3', 'etc.'], [DATA1 AS BYTES, DATA2 AS BYTES, etc.])
 ```

+### Notes

+1. For performance reasons, to insert multiple pieces of data, it is suggested to use the `put_multi()` method.
+2. When possible, if storing large quantities of data, it is faster to use JWT over ECDSA if possible.